 2. Long-term operation

-Once the account is meant to last, move it to its own static residential IP and keep the login environment fixed.
+Once the account is meant to last, move it to its own ISP IP and keep the login environment fixed.

 3. Scale: split human and machine